Lesser horseshoe bat: Tunisia

 In Tunisia, the lesser horseshoe bat, though rarer than other bat species, is present in the humid climatic zone (i.e. the most northern part of the country).
 It had been mostly reported as isolated individuals or small groups of hibernating bats until 2011.
 Then, a maternity colony was found in the abandoned Hôtel des Chênes, South of Ain Draham.
 The presence of this first known maternity colony in the country surprised the investigators: the bats roosted under the roof and in the various rooms instead of trees or abandoned mines: It might therefore be of interest to search for maternity colonies of the species in North Africa, not only in wooded areas and underground sites but also in abandoned opened buildings.

 Echolocation

+Ultrasonic calls of the lesser horseshoe bat.
+These calls are characterized by a very high main frequency (approx. 110 kHz); the call duration is about 30 ms. A version of the recording slowed down 20 times can be heard here:

 The frequencies used by this bat species for echolocation lie between 93 and 111 kHz, have most energy at 110 kHz and have an average duration of 31.7 ms. Due to the frequency of their echolocation calls there are overlaps with those of the Mediterranean horseshoe bat and Mehely's horseshoe bat.